-We will be delivering our training programme again in 2020-21; please contact us for more details.
+We are delivering our training programme again – online – from August 2020; please contact us for more details.

 Music is an incredibly powerful tool for engagement – we see this every day in our work: people who can be hard to reach light up and become present with us in the moment when we play and sing together.